When you experience an emotion, a behaviour usually comes with it.

 Any behaviour that STOPS you from adapting to new or difficult circumstances in a healthy way is ineffective; this is when it becomes a maladaptive response.

 This is because your body causes you to react to emotions in a specific way depending on your level of psychological safety, for example.

-- If you don’t feel safe to take a risk on your team.
+- If you don’t feel safe taking a risk on your team.

-- If you find it difficult to ask other members on your team for help.
+- If you find it difficult, ask other team members for help.

-- If working with members of your team, your unique skills and talents are not valued and utilized.
+- If you are working with your team members, your unique skills and talents are not valued and utilised.

-Then you are not in an environment where you’re able to perform at your highest level, (pssst…you can take the neurodiverse friendly quiz to check).
-This unsafe environment results in hiding your whole self, survival mode, anxiety kicking in and ultimately, your behaviours become ineffective
+Then you are not in an environment where you can perform at your highest level.
+This unsafe environment results in hiding your whole self, survival mode, anxiety kicking in, and ultimately, your behaviours become ineffective.

 This is why completing shadow work is important, but that is another post